Your hub for the latest information on driving in the Snowy Mountains.

 Turn out lanes are short stretches of wider wide roadway or additional lanes to provide slow moving vehicles enough room to pull-over and allow queued vehicles to safely pass.
 They are usually located on steep terrain where heavy vehicles travel at low speeds and aim to reduce the desire for motorists to risk carrying out dangerous overtaking manoeuvres.

-Six turn out lanes are planned for the Snowy Mountains Highway at:
+Six turn out lanes have been completed for the Snowy Mountains Highway at:

 - Connors Hill